xiix0/scam/README.md

-This was the most unkindest cut of all.
+The first thing we do, let's kill all the lawyers.
-		-- William Shakespeare, "Julius Caesar"
+		-- Wm.
+Shakespeare, "Henry VI", Part IV